Helekin/mern-02-easy-location-logbook/README.md

 npm run dev
 ```

+### API

+The `easy-location-logbook.json` file can be loaded into the program known as Postman to review all the APIs generated in the backend.

 ## Bug Fixes, corrections and code FAQ

 This code was developed using `Vite.js` instead of `Create React App`, a choice that aligns with the React documentation's suggestion of employing an alternative frontend tool.